Back to list

 The law is merciless: the nūr cannot be rented at the final hour.
 It is built in the unseen: in the decisions where closing was easier, in the days where giving cost more.

-The Wall (Sūr) and the Gate (Bāb): An Ethical Frontier, not a Fate
+The Wall (Sūr) and the Gate (Bāb): An Ethical Frontier, Not a Fate

 Here is the image that overturns the illusion of the closed hand: